mx1001/boxcutter_manual/docs/hotkeys.md

 ![start](img/hotkeys/hk1.gif)

+> Without Boxcutter started none of the below hotkeys apply.

 # D (pie menu)

 D will bring up a pie menu that has all the most important options handy.